roundcube/rtf-html-php/README.md

 $document = new Document($rtf); // or use a string directly
 ```

 `Document` will raise an exception if the RTF document could not be parsed.
-Parse errors will generate PHP notices.

 If you’d like to see what the parser read (for debug purposes), then call this: